Anne Dellar, Chief Executive Officer

 Martin is an AAT qualified accountant.
 He previously worked for Hampshire County Council as an Education Finance Advisor, and prior to that with Oxfordshire County Council as a Schools Finance Support Officer.

-Chloe has worked for ODST for the last four years, seeing the organisation grow from four schools to 32.
+Chloe has worked for ODST in finance for several years, seeing the organisation grow from four schools to 32.
 Previously she worked within the finance team for a construction company.

 Jennifer Payne, Communications and Events Officer